cecilehannay/cecilehannay.github.io/amwg_dev/README.md

 - diags

 We can also save:
-- case directory (no backup anymore)
+- case directory (especially there is no backup anymore of /glade/p/cesmdata/cseg/runs/cesm2_0)
-- sandbox
+- sandbox (often we don't use cesm/cam tags with a sandbox with different Externals and/or modifications)
-- discussion of about the simulation
+- discussion of about the simulation into github (instead of a flurry of emails)

 ### Using archive_metadata to save the case directory information